felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 ## Background

 During armed conflict, certain humanitarian infrastructure enjoys special protection under International Humanitarian Law (IHL) and must be respected and protected by all parties to the conflict.
-IHL defines a number of physical emblems, including the Red Cross, Red Crescent, and Red Crystal, that signal this protection in the physical world.
+IHL defines a number of physical emblems, including the Red Cross, Red Crescent, and Red Crystal, that visually signal this protection for physical assets using simple representations that enable the easy adoption and recognition needed for these emblems to be widely adopted in real conflict environments.
 However, there is no way to signal this protection in the digital world.

 As conflicts now increasingly take place in the digital world, signalling protection using equivalent digital emblems facilitates the protection of medical and humanitarian digital assets.